 2. Saffira, Queen of Dragons

-As a level 6, our second place monster requires less tributes than many ritual creatures.
-Saffira's attack score is strong, and she has an effect which activates the turn the card is summoned, plus any additional turns when a Light-attributed monster is sent to the Graveyard.
+As a level 6, our second place monster requires fewer tributes than many ritual creatures.
+Saffira's attack score is strong, and she has an effect that activates the turn the card is summoned, plus any additional turns when a Light-attributed monster is sent to the Graveyard.
 Whenever you can activate the ability, you get to select one of three choices:

 - Draw 2 cards, then discard 1 card.